jonahlivingston/frictionLessSignup/README.md

 Hi!

-This is a very simple image carosel.

-It is most easily viewed at https://imagecarosel.herokuapp.com/ .
+This project can be viewed at https://frictionlesssignup.herokuapp.com/